Sometimes it’s easy to take food for granted. But without it the body doesn’t get the nourishment it needs.

 When you commit Bible verses to memory, God’s promises and truths can give you strength for today and for the future.
 Laws or bullies could take a Bible from your hands, but nothing can take away Scripture hidden in your heart.

-This summer, we encourage you and your family to fill up on God’s Word.
 If you don’t know how to get started, keep reading for a few kid-friendly tips.

 Tips for Memorizing Scripture